EuroLeague American Tour

 The EuroLeague American Tour was a series of games organized in 2009, 2010 and 2012.
 Its purpose was for the EuroLeague and sometimes 2nd-tier level EuroCup teams to play against National Basketball Association teams.
 The games of the EuroLeague American Tour were played by NBA rules.

 The EuroLeague American Tour continued a tradition of friendly competition between NBA and EuroLeague teams that dates back to 1978, when Maccabi Tel Aviv played the Washington Bullets in Tel Aviv, Israel.
 Combined with the NBA Global Games, that also regularly present clashes between EuroLeague and NBA squads.
+Many legendary players like LeBron James, Carmelo Anthony, Tony Parker, Tim Duncan, Manu Ginobili have featured in the series from 2006 until 2012.

 History

+LeBron James participated with the Cleveland Cavaliers in the 2009 edition and with Miami Heat in 2010.

 2009 Edition

 The first event that took place in 2009 involved Olympiacos, Maccabi Tel Aviv and Partizan Belgrade from the EuroLeague.
 They played against the San Antonio Spurs, the Cleveland Cavaliers, the Denver Nuggets and the Phoenix Suns, losing all four games.

 2010 Edition

 The second event in 2010 involved CSKA Moscow and Caja Laboral against the Memphis Grizzlies, the Miami Heat, the Oklahoma City Thunder, the Cleveland Cavaliers and the San Antonio Spurs.